magento/devdocs/guides/v2.2/cloud/reference/cloud-composer.md

 	File marshaling works on your local system but _not_ on the Cloud server.

 2. Add and commit these updated files to your Cloud Git repository.
-3. Push the changes to your Cloud Development (Integration) environment.
+3. Push the changes to your Cloud Integration environment.

 For more information, see [Patch Magento Commerce (Cloud)]({{ page.baseurl }}cloud/project/project-patch.html).